Complete Guide to U.S. Passport Validity: 6-Month and 3-Month Rules Explained [March 2025 Update]

 Before packing your bags, it’s vital to determine if your passport meets the validity requirements of your destination country.
 Enter the country you are traveling to, your expected arrival date, and your expected departure date to check the passport validity requirements for your trip.

-As a bare minimum, your passport always needs to be valid when you enter another country.
-Most countries are stricter and enforce either a six-month or three-month rule to make sure travelers can complete their trips without having to renew their passports.
+At a bare minimum, your passport must be valid when you enter another country.
+Most countries are stricter and enforce either a 6-month or 3-month rule to make sure travelers can complete their trips without having to renew their passports.
 Here’s more about these passport validity rules:

 What is the 6-Month Rule?

-The six-month rule is a common requirement that your passport must be valid for at least six months from the date of your entry or departure to or from the country you are visiting.
+The 6-month rule is a common requirement that your passport must be valid for at least six months from either your entry or departure date, depending on the country’s policy.
 It is the minimum buffer before your passport expires to be accepted by immigration in another country.
 Many airlines also follow this rule and won’t let passengers board a plane without a passport with enough validity time remaining.

-Countries that follow the six-month rule can follow one of two standards:
+Countries that follow the 6-month rule can follow one of two standards:

 How to Calculate 6 Months Passport Validity

-To determine if your passport meets the six-month rule, add six months to your arrival or exit date.
+To determine if your passport meets the 6-month rule, add six months to your arrival or exit date.
 If your passport expires before this date, you will need to renew it before traveling.

 Example: